TPL-protocol/tpl-contracts/README.md

 * Validators then issue **attributes** to participants, which have the following properties:
     * a `uint256 value` field for attributes that require an associated quantity,
-    * a `uint256 stake` amount greater than or equal to the minimum required by the attribute's type that must equal `msg.value` when submitting a transaction to add the attribute, and
+    * a `uint256 stake` amount greater than or equal to the minimum required by the attribute's type that, together with any `jurisdictionFee` (specified by the attribute type) and/or `validatorFee` (specified in the validator's approval signature), must be provided in `msg.value` when submitting a transaction to add the attribute, and
     * a valid or invalid state, contingent on the state of the issuing validator, the attribute type, or the validator's approval to issue attributes of that type.